ucla-progsoftsys/go-autograder-template/README.md

 ## Using this template

-Optionally fork this repository into a (probably private) copy, or clone this repository locally with `git clone --recurse-submodules <repo-URL>`.
+Optionally fork this repository into a (probably private) copy, or clone this repository locally with `git clone --recurse-submodules <repo-URL>` (or if you forgot to do `--recurse-submodules`, run `git submodule update --init`).
 Edit the configuration as required following the below information.
 Once done, run `./go-autograder/create_zip.sh` to create an `autograder.zip` file to upload to Gradescope, using the Ubuntu 22.04 Default base image.
 The Github Actions included in this template will run `create_zip.sh` and create the autograder for you - note that due to how Github Actions artifact uploading works, you need to unzip the Github-generated zip file, and then upload to gradescope the zip file extracted.

 ## Config files